christianandredietrich/media-services-3rdparty-player-samples/CONTRIBUTING.md

 # Contributing to Media Services 3rd Party Player Samples

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to grant us the rights to use your contribution.
 For details, visit <https://cla.microsoft.com>.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide